opendistro/for-elasticsearch-docs/docs/knn/index.md

 The [previous example](#mixing-queries) shows a search that returns fewer than `k` results.
 If you want to avoid this situation, the custom scoring method lets you essentially invert the order of events.
 In other words, you can filter down the set of documents you want to execute the k-nearest neighbor search over.

-If you *only* want to use KNN's custom scoring, you can omit `"index.knn": true`.
-The benefit of this approach is faster indexing speed and lower memory usage, but you lose the ability to perform standard KNN queries on the index.
+If you *only* want to use custom scoring, you can omit `"index.knn": true`.
+The benefit of this approach is faster indexing speed and lower memory usage, but you lose the ability to perform standard k-NN queries on the index.
 {: .tip}

-Here is an example workflow of using a pre-filter approach to your k-nn search workflow with custom scoring:
+This example shows a pre-filter approach to k-NN search with custom scoring.
+First, create the index:

 ```json
 PUT my-knn-index-2